 Booking Holdings (BKNG) Receives a Rating Update from a Top Analyst

-In a report released today, Scott Devitt from Stifel Nicolaus maintained a Hold rating on Booking Holdings (BKNG), with a price target of $1725.00.
-The company’s shares closed last Friday at $1776.93.
+In a report released today, Brian Fitzgerald from Wells Fargo maintained a Hold rating on Booking Holdings (BKNG).
+The company’s shares closed last Friday at $1748.35.

-According to TipRanks.com, Devitt is a top 100 analyst with an average return of 25.6% and a 69.7% success rate.
-Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Analog Devices.
+According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 32.8% and a 79.9% success rate.
+Fitzgerald covers the Technology sector, focusing on stocks such as LiveRamp Holdings, ANGI Homeservices, and Uber Technologies.

 See today’s analyst top recommended stocks >>